VaishnaviDontha/Cucumber-SE-Java-TestNG-Maven/README.md

 			Step Hooks	   		= @BeforeStep @AfterStep = Executes before/after a step Conditional Hooks   = @Before('tagname') @After('tagname') = Used to execute selected steps w.r.t the tags mentioned in the scenario.
 Also referred as Tagged Hooks

+	TAGS

+		Used to organize Features and Scenarios = @TagName
+		- can have multiple tags or single tags
+		- can have combination of tags using AND OR
+		- can skip scenarios having a specific tag

+		Can be placed above Feature, Scenario Outline ot Scenario

 	EXECUTION via CMD

 		- If MAVEN = mvn test